Altinn/altinn-studio-docs/content/events/subscribingtoevents/get-started/api-access/_index.en.md

 {{% /notice %}}

-### Requesting required scope: altinn.event:subscriber
+### Requesting required scope: altinn:event.subscribe

 Currently, access to this scope is limited to the development team and beta testers for non-Altinn App events.
 If you fall under one of these two groups and require access, please contact the development team directly.